 As you can see, Amy’s Kitchen channels flavors from all over the world to meet a variety of tastes and preferences.

 A few important notes about Amy’s Kitchen.
-First, the company’s products are not certified gluten free by a third party, they are only labeled gluten free.
+First, the company’s products are not certified gluten-free by a third party; they’re only labeled gluten-free.

 Second, Amy’s Kitchen does not use a dedicated gluten-free kitchen.
-In fact, the company is transparent in the fact that it uses a shared manufacturing facility to produce its gluten-free foods.
+The company is transparent in that it uses a shared manufacturing facility to produce its gluten-free foods.